 5) Once you have filled in the dimension details, click the Generate Matrix Items button as shown below:

-This provides an opportunity to review the items and ensure that they will be created as you intended.
-Additionally, if you know that a particular child item doesn't exist as a physical product (if the manufacturer doesn't make the item with a certain combination of attributes), then you can click Remove and that particular item and will not be created in the database.
+Additionally, if you know that a particular child item doesn't exist as a physical product (if the manufacturer doesn't make the item with a certain combination of attributes), then you can click Remove and that item will not be created.
 Remember to click Save Changes if you make any amendments in this screen.
+(If a change is unsaved, it will be highlighted in green.)

 When you are ready to proceed, click Generate Matrix Items.